GLOBAL ECONOMY-Factories squeezed by higher prices, weak demand | Business

 GLOBAL ECONOMY-Factories squeezed by higher prices, weak demand

-Factories across Asia and Europe struggled for momentum in July as flagging global demand and China's strict COVID-19 restrictions slowed production, surveys showed on Monday, likely adding to fears of economies sliding into recession.
-A series of purchasing managers' indexes (PMIs) for July showed new orders falling in manufacturing powerhouses, particularly the tech giants of northeast Asia and in Germany, although they did show price pressures may be waning.
+Factories across the United States, Europe and Asia struggled for momentum in July as flagging global demand and China's strict COVID-19 restrictions slowed production, surveys showed on Monday, likely adding to fears of economies sliding into recession.
+A series of purchasing managers' indexes (PMIs) for July showed new orders falling in the manufacturing powerhouses although they did show price pressures may be waning.

+The Institute for Supply Management (ISM) said on Monday that its index of U.S. factory activity dipped to 52.8 last month, the lowest reading since June 2020, when the sector was pulling out of a COVID-19 induced slump.
+The ISM PMI index was at 53.0 in June.
+A reading above 50 indicates expansion in manufacturing, which accounts for 11.9% of the U.S. economy.
+However, the ISM survey's forward-looking new orders sub-index dropped to 48.0 last month from a reading of 49.2 in June, a second straight monthly contraction.
+Combined with a steady reduction in order backlogs, that suggests a further slowdown in U.S. manufacturing in the months ahead.

+The Federal Reserve has been lifting interest rates aggressively but the world's largest economy unexpectedly contracted last quarter, raising the risk it was on the cusp of a recession.
+In the euro zone, S&P Global's final manufacturing Purchasing Managers' Index (PMI) fell to 49.8 in July from June's 52.1, its first time below the 50 mark separating growth from contraction since June 2020.

 S&P Global said production was falling in all euro zone countries surveyed other than the Netherlands and the rate of decline was of particular worry in Germany, France and Italy - the bloc's three biggest economies.
 Meanwhile, retailers in Germany ended the first half of 2022 with the sharpest year-on-year sales drop in nearly three decades as the cost of living crisis, the Ukraine war and lingering effects from the coronavirus pandemic took their toll.